 You may be familiar with the culinary spice turmeric.
 Turmeric is derived from a rhizome — the part of some plants that grow underground horizontally to produce new shoots of growth for the plant.

-Although it’s becoming more readily available, when in its rhizome form, it’s not an item that can easily be found in most grocery stores.
-It looks a lot like its cousin ginger, but when cut open it has a bright golden-orange color inside.
+Although it’s becoming more readily available, it’s not an item that can easily be found in most grocery stores when in its rhizome form.
+It looks a lot like its cousin, ginger, but when cut open, you’ll see a bright golden-orange color inside.

 - Demethoxy curcumin